 NapaSan provides free buses to schools that send teachers and students to the treatment plant for tours.
 However, the number of classroom tours can still be impacted by school funding by the school's ability to provide substitute teachers.
-As school funding has rebounded since the "great recession," there has been an uptick in plant tours and classroom presentations, with the decline in 2015 due to staffing issues at NapaSan.
+There has been an uptick in plant tours and classroom presentations, since the decline in 2015 due to staffing issues at NapaSan.
 Plant tour numbers have also increased due to the new monthly public tours now being offer to the general public.
+In 2018 and 2019, there was an increased effort to make classroom presentations.
+The decrease in educational presentations is due to COVID-19 limitations.